Vancouver Expedition: Aftermath

 The expedition returned to a Britain more interested in its ongoing war than in Pacific explorations.
 Vancouver was attacked by the politically well-connected Menzies for various slights.
-Pitt challenged Vancouver to a duel and attempted to beat him on a London streetcorner.
+Thomas Pitt challenged Vancouver to a duel and attempted to beat him on a London streetcorner.
 Vancouver was no match for the political opponents ranged against him, and he was dying as well.
-His massive cartographical work was a few hundred pages short of completion at his death on 10 May 1798, but finished by Puget.
+His massive cartographical work was a few hundred pages short of completion at his death on 10 May 1798, but was finished by Puget.

 Geopolitically, the expedition reduced Spanish influence in the Pacific Northwest and helped define the boundaries of the Oregon boundary dispute nearly a century later.
 It also assisted in the unification of the Kingdom of Hawai'i, which lasted until it was overthrown by pro-American elements in 1893.
 The expedition left the world hundreds, perhaps thousands, of place-names and plant species names.